-Greater Wellington also needs to provide good information about the park to allow people to learn about and increase their appreciation of them.
+The Regional Council also needs to provide good information about the park to allow people to learn about and increase their appreciation of them.
 This includes environmental and cultural heritage values, as well as the recreational opportunities available.

-Results are reported through a variety of mechanisms including Greater Wellington's state of the environment report, completed every five years, annual monitoring report cards, internet and triple bottom line reporting.
-Asset management systems are audited and reported to council every year to ensure that environmental health and recreation infrastructure meet the agreed service standards.
+Results are reported through a variety of mechanisms, including Greater Wellington's state of the environment report completed every five years, annual monitoring report cards, internet and triple bottom line reporting.
+Asset management systems are audited and reported to Council every year to ensure that environmental health and recreation infrastructure meet the agreed service standards.

-The Local Government Act 1974 and 2002 requires that park management plans adapt to changing circumstances or increased knowledge (s619 Local Government Act).
+The Local Government Act 1974 and 2002 requires that park management plans adapt to changing circumstances or increased knowledge (section 619 of the Local Government Act).
 Importantly, this plan is reviewed every five years and information from the above sources is used to improve future management.

-Greater Wellington will monitor the park environment and the effect of land use and developments as necessary to assess the appropriateness and effectiveness of this plan.
+The Regional Council will monitor the park environment and the effect of land use and developments as necessary to assess the appropriateness and effectiveness of this plan.
 Monitoring programmes will be identified and implemented through Greater Wellington's annual planning process.
-Monitoring techniques used may change over time in response to changing circumstances and developments in monitoring tools.
-Table 3 outlines some of the ways in which the park's values are monitored.
+Monitoring techniques used may change over time in response to changing circumstances and developments in monitoring tools. table 3 outlines some of the ways in which the park's values are monitored.